 The loop begins and ends at Todd Creek Horse Camp, 25 miles west of Bend.
-I like to ride it counter-clockwise, so we picked up the Metolius-Windigo Trail on the east side of camp and followed it uphill beneath huge hemlock trees.
+To ride it counter-clockwise, pick up the Metolius-Windigo Trail on the east side of camp and follow it uphill beneath huge hemlock trees.
 On this stretch of trail you can expect to see mountain bikes, so keep an eye out.

-At the junction with the spur trail to the 380 Road, we turned left and followed the 380 Road to the Broken Top Trail, entering the Three Sisters Wilderness.
+At the junction with the spur trail to the 380 Road, turn left and follow the 380 Road to the Broken Top Trail, entering the Three Sisters Wilderness.
 The trail runs along the base of the volcano's blown-out crater, with its yellow, green, and ochre striations clearly visible in the rock walls above you.

 The trail also features good views of Mt.
 Bachelor to the east, and Sparks Lake and the Cascade Lakes basin to the south.
 It seems like every time you go around a corner, you encounter something new to delight the eye.

-In early summer, the stream banks teem with a spectacular array of wildflowers: moneyflower, Indian paintbrush, goldenrod, daisies, asters, bog orchids, bistort – the list goes on and on.
+In early summer, the stream banks teem with a spectacular array of wildflowers: monkeyflower, Indian paintbrush, goldenrod, daisies, asters, bog orchids, bistort – the list goes on and on.

-Then we followed the Soda Creek and Todd Trails to return to Todd Creek Horse Camp.
+Then you'll follow the Soda Creek and Todd Trails to return to Todd Creek Horse Camp.
 What a terrific ride!

 Todd Creek Horse Camp